 Women have external and internal genitalia.
 A labiaplasty corrects problems with the external genitalia, while a vaginoplasty addresses issues with the internal genitalia.
 While a labiaplasty reduces and reshapes the labia, a vaginoplasty tightens the vaginal canal.

 Many women choose to undergo a labiaplasty and vaginoplasty at the same time.
-Dr. Mulholland will discuss your options with you during your consultation.
+Dr. Bell will discuss your options with you during your consultation.

 Many women experience changes to the labia during pregnancy and childbirth.
 Sometimes, these changes are temporary, but the labia do not always return to normal.
 Women can undergo a labiaplasty after childbirth.